|Looking for free financial help for cancer patients?|

 The alliance helps with cancer bills by connecting cancer patients with people that provide free air transportation to the treatment centers.
 The groups have volunteered pilots who fly the patients.
 The transportation help is also extended to the patient’s caregivers, hospital staffers involved in the treatment, family members, and social workers.

 They provide housing for patients and caregivers to come from out of town for treatment.
-There are 30, lodges are in various cities throughout the USA.
+There are 30 lodges in various cities throughout the USA.
 They also offer a home-like environment where the guests can retreat to enjoy their privacy and connect with others.

 American Cancer Society